 What Causes Tension Headaches?

 Tension headaches are caused when neck and shoulder muscles tighten up and create a gripping neck pain as well as on both sides of your head.
 They may afflict you for any time duration between 30 minutes to seven days.
 Women are at least three times more likely than men to suffer from a tension headache.
-The more common tension headache that comes and goes lasts about 15 days a year affect a third of the population.
+The more common tension headache that comes and goes lasts about 15 days a year affects a third of the population.
 However, you may be in the 2-3% of the population that is inflicted with a tension headache more than 15 days a month.

 How are Tension Headaches Diagnosed?